Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 I don't remember hearing that.
 He's encouraging the war to continue.

-He absolutely was encouraging the war.
+He usually does encourage the war.

-Party were advocating for the war from a grand strategic standpoint because they said it was degrading the Russian military and it was a meat grinder in Ukraine.
+Joe Biden, and unfortunately, not only the Democrats, but many squishes on the Republican Party, were advocating for the war from a grand strategic standpoint because they said it was degrading the Russian military and it was a meat grinder in Ukraine.

 They were advocating for more debts and for the war to go on.
 And the only party that was calling for peace at all was the Republican Party.